Design, deliver, and run enterprise blockchain workloads quickly and easily.

 At HPE, we recognize the challenge of meeting the growing demand for computing power in a resource constrained world.
 By using sustainability as a driver for innovation and growth, HPE is creating sustainable solutions for our company, our customers, and our world.

 We set bold targets to lead the IT sector.
-We are committed to sourcing 50% renewable electricity for our operations by 2025 and reducing operational greenhouse gas (GHG) emissions by 25% compared to 2015.
+We are committed to sourcing 50% renewable electricity for our operations by 2025 and are enabling our manufacturing suppliers to set ambitious emissions reduction targets in their own operations.

 We help accelerate our customers’ time to value while minimizing their environmental footprint.
 We are committed to increasing the energy performance of our product portfolio by 30 times by 2025.